Open-Building-Management/.github/profile/README.md

 🙋‍♀️ open building management is about data management solutions for buildings and houses

-a solution is emoncms, so you can use the **emoncms standalone docker** which can also acts as a home assistant addon.
+a solution is emoncms, a timeseries which is like influxdb and which exposes an HTTP API.
+You can use the **emoncms standalone docker** which can also acts as a home assistant addon.
 It is surely the easiest way to start with emoncms.
-In a few seconds, you will have all the tools available without the need to go into the configuration details
+In a few seconds, you will have all the tools available without the need to go into the configuration details.

 See :
 - [emoncms-docker](https://emoncms-docker.github.io) for an introduction